FAQs

 I recommend allowing yourself some extra time before your session to prepare and after your session to decompress.
 It might be helpful to jot a few things down you want to make sure we cover.
 I also recommend finding a comfortable, private space where you can share without interruption.
 Sometimes therapy is done from your couch, your home office or even your car (but not while driving!)
 I also encourage you to test your computer and internet connection prior to the appointment to make sure we have a good connection.

-Your first therapy session is called an intake assessment.
+Your first therapy session is called an intake assessment and diagnostic evaluation.
 This session allows us to get to know each other and helps me learn more about why you’re seeking therapy, what symptoms you may be experiencing, and relevant information about your background and history.
 You also have the opportunity to ask me any questions you might have during this time. -

-My fee for a 50 minute individual therapy session is $130, a 60 minute intake assessment is $150 and a 50 minute family session is $140.
+The 60-75 minute initial intake assessment is $150.
+A 50 minute individual therapy session or family therapy session is $140.
 You are responsible for the full fee at the time of your appointment.
-I accept HSA/FSA cards, credit cards, debit cards and personal checks.
+I accept HSA/FSA cards, credit cards, and debit cards.

 Do I have out of network benefits?
 What percentage will be reimbursed to me?